Tuesday 21 January 1941

 |Troops of the 6th Australian Division going through the barricades at Tobruk on 21 January 1941.|

-East African Campaign: The British advance from Kenya and the Sudan continues.
+East African Campaign: The British advance from Kenya and Sudan continues.
 The 5th Indian Infantry Division (General Lewis Heath) advances 50 miles from Kassala on the border into Eritrea.
 It captures Aicota, which the Italians have abandoned.
 The Italians are forming a defensive line beyond the town at Keru Gorge, where the 4th Indian Division ("Gazelle Force") is being held up, so Heath attempts to outflank them to the north.

 Brigadier William Slim is injured in the fighting and sent behind the lines.
 The RAF is active throughout the region, raiding Assab and Massawa, while the South African Air Force chips in with raids on Neghelli and Javello.